veronicamuriga/veronicamuriga.github.io/academicprojects.md

 I am currently working at [MIT SparkLab](http://web.mit.edu/sparklab/) in the AI Innovation Accelerator (AIIA) search-and-rescue intelligence branch as a lab assistant under Professor Luca Carlone.

-The initial objective of my summer research is to leverage MaskRCNN for transfer learning in Kimera (an open-source real-time SLAM software) to generate semantic labels from the RGB images simulated through Flightgoggles.
-Eventually, I should be able to replace Flightgoggles with real world images and get relatively accurate metric-semantic reconstruction.
+The initial objective of my summer research was to leverage MaskRCNN for transfer learning in Kimera (an open-source real-time SLAM software) to generate semantic labels from the RGB images simulated through Flightgoggles.
+Eventually, the aim was to be able to replace Flightgoggles with real world images and get relatively accurate metric-semantic reconstruction.

 This has since evolved into speed-testing and latency reduction of Kimera, while also testing different neural networks to find one whoose trainig data best aligns it for use on Flightgoggles simulations.